physion/ovation-docs/source/analysis_records_guide.rst

     --Matlab
     ::

-        % Create an iterable of inputs
+        % Create cell array of inputs
         inputs = [measurement1, measurement2, measurement3];

-        % Designate the protocol for this analysis protocol = context.getProtocol('First analysis v1');
+        % Optional: designate the protocol for this analysis.
+If you want to set the protocol later, use
+        % protocol = [];
+        protocol = context.getProtocol('First analysis v1');
         if(isempty(protocol))
             protocol = context.insertProtocol('First analysis v1',...       % protocol name